-5.8 The Chief Finance Officer is responsible for ensuring that all funding notified by external bodies is received and properly recorded in the Council's accounts.
+5.8 The Corporate Director of Finance and Resources is responsible for ensuring that all funding notified by external bodies is received and properly recorded in the Council's accounts.

 Work for Third Parties

 5.9 The Executive is responsible for approving the contractual arrangements for any work for third parties or external bodies.